🌲 Front Range Plant FinderPlant finder

 Sempervivum tectorum

 Hens and chicks (Sempervivum tectorum) is a groundcover suited to the Colorado Front Range.
-It matures to about 2–6 in tall and 6–12 in wide, needs low water, and prefers full sun to part.
+It matures to about 2–6 in tall and 6–12 in wide, needs low water, and prefers full sun to partial shade.
 Succulent rosettes; produces 'chicks' that detach and root.
 Classic between flagstones.

 Photos